Date of Award:

 Fourth, a novel apparatus for performing photothermal lens spectroscopy is described which uses a low-volume cylindrical sample cell with a pulsed excitation laser.
 Finite element analysis modeling is used to examine the temperature profile and the photothermal signal.
 The result of finite element analysis is compared with the experimental result.
 The experimental photothermal lens enhancement has been found to be that predicted from theory within experimental error.

 Joshi, Prakash Raj, "Pulsed-Laser Excited Photothermal Study of Glasses and Nanoliter Cylindrical Sample Cell Based on Thermal Lens Spectroscopy" (2010).
 All Graduate Theses and Dissertations.
-Paper 680.
+680.